jp-sheehan/squ1d/readme.md

 ### 6.1.
 Flux
 To run SQu1D from a batch script on [Flux][flux-homepage], use a [Torque][flux-torque] PBS file.
-An example as been provided in runPIC_flux_default.pbs.
+An example has been provided in hpc/runPIC_flux_default.pbs.
 Be sure to change the default information.
 The following modules are required to run the binary:

 1.  intel/16.0.3
 2.  openmpi/1.10.2/intel/16.0.3
 3.  mkl/11.3.3

+### 6.2.
+Stampede
+To run SQu1D from a batch script on [Stampede][stampede-xsede], use a Slurm file.
+An example has been provided in hpc/ruPIC_stampede_default.
+Be sure to change the default information.
+The following modules are required to run the binary:

+1.  cxx11

 <a name="references"></a>